-Skirving also identifies the thorn-tree, which was to become famous as the sight by which Gardiner - for whom he preserves his praise - and a great many others were slain.
-The tree stood testament to their stand thereafter.
+Skirving also identifies the thorn-tree, which was to become famous as the site by which Gardiner - for whom he reserves his praise - and a great many others were slain.
+The tree stood testament to their stand thereafter, quickly earning a place on maps of the region.
 Of all the poems in this collection, none evokes the true fury of that morning, nor relates the reality of what occurred, with such unstoppable vigour as Skirving does here, and nor does any other provide such detailed local information.
 Nor is it easy to find the poem to be in any way partisan.
 The poem, whilst not perhaps having the lasting popular appeal of Hey Johnnie Cope, is unrivalled in value for these reasons.
+19th Century Contributions